Robust leave-one-out cross-validation for high-dimensional Bayesian models: Numerical simulations and real data examples

 \subsection{High-dimensional binary regression}

 We now consider three high-dimensional binary regression examples.
 We consider three real datasets from the UCI machine learning repository at \url{https://archive.ics.uci.edu/}, namely the \emph{Arrhythmia}, \emph{Voice} and \emph{Parkinson} ones, which cover different $n/p$ ratios.
 Preprocessing of the data included removal of covariates that were almost equal for all individuals, which created stability problems to the HMC algorithm implemented in \textsc{stan} especially for the \emph{Arrhythmia} dataset, and normalisation of all remaining covariates to have zero mean and unit variance.
-The values of $(n,p)$ for the three datasets in their final format, which can be found at \url{https://github.com/luchinoprince/MixtureIS}, are $(452,208)$ for Arrythmia, $(756,755)$ for Parkinson and $(126,312)$ for Voice.
+The values of $(n,p)$ for the three datasets in their final format, which can be found at \url{https://github.com/luchinoprince/Mixture_IS}, are $(452,208)$ for Arrythmia, $(756,755)$ for Parkinson and $(126,312)$ for Voice.

-For each dataset we ran four MCMC chains for $2\times 10^3$ iterations each, removing the first half as burn-in, leaving us with $S=4\times 10^3$ samples from both the posterior and the mixture distributions, which were used to compute the classical, mixture, and PSIS estimators. \textsc{stan} with defaults setting was used and no convergence or mixing issues were detected with standard diagnostics.
-Table \ref{table:high_d} summarizes the resulting MSE of the estimators relative to the ground truth values, averaging over 10 independent repetitions for each combination of dataset and method.

-For the Arrythmia and Voice datasets we obtained accurate estimates (which we treat as ground truth values) for $\{\log (p(y_i|y_{-i}))\}_{i=1}^n$ by drawing $5\times 10^4$ samples from each of the $n$ LOO posteriors separately as done in Section \ref{sec:leuk}.
+For each dataset we ran four MCMC chains for $2\times 10^3$ iterations each, removing the first half as burn-in, leaving us with $S=4\times 10^3$ samples from both the posterior and the mixture distributions, which were used to compute the classical, mixture and PSIS estimators. \textsc{stan} with defaults setting was used and no convergence or mixing issues were detected with standard diagnostics.
+For the Arrythmia and Voice datasets we obtained accurate estimates (which we treat as ground truth values) for $\{\log (p(y_i|y_{-i}))\}_{i=1}^n$ by drawing $5\times 10^4$ samples from each of the $n$ LOO posteriors separately as done in Section \ref{sec:leuk_stack} of the Supplement.
 For the Parkinson dataset, the above procedure would have been computationally unfeasible and we instead obtained ground truth values for $\{\log (p(y_i|y_{-i}))\}_{i=1}^n$ running a long chain sampling from $q_{mix}$ and then computing the mixture estimators based on $10^6$ samples.
 Standard diagnostics suggested that the Monte Carlo error for these estimates was at least one order of magnitude smaller than the one of the other estimates under consideration.